Sun-Lab-NBB/ataraxis-transport-layer-mc/README.md

 1. If you do not already have it installed, install [Platformio](https://platformio.org/install/integration) either as a standalone IDE or as a plugin for your main C++ IDE.
 As part of this process, you may need to install a standalone version of [Python](https://www.python.org/downloads/).
 2. Download this repository to your local machine using your preferred method, such as git-cloning.
+If necessary, unpack and move the project directory to the appropriate location on your system.
 3. ```cd``` to the root directory of the project using your command line interface of choice.
-Make sure the root contains the `platformio.ini` file.
+Make sure it contains the `platformio.ini` file.
 4. Run ```pio project init ``` to initialize the project on your local machine.
 Provide additional flags to this command as needed to properly configure the project for your specific needs.
 See [Platformio API documentation](https://docs.platformio.org/en/latest/core/userguide/project/cmd_init.html) for